puppetlabs/puppet_operational_dashboards/REFERENCE.md

 ### <a name="puppet_operational_dashboards--enterprise_infrastructure"></a>`puppet_operational_dashboards::enterprise_infrastructure`

-When applied to an appropriate node group this class applies the toml gem and database access On appropriate infrastructure nodes in PE
+When applied to an appropriate node group this class applies database access On appropriate infrastructure nodes in PE

 #### Examples